dorianmk/workstations-monitor/README.md

 ![Maps](Docs/interface_maps.png)

 ## Technologies
 The project was originally written in .NET Framework 4.6.1.
 It's 2022 already so I took the trouble to upgrade it to **.NET 6.0**.
-Other technologies worth mentioning are listed below:
+Other technologies worth mentioning are listed below
 - MongoDB
 - AutoMapper
 - WPF